TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/ipc_notify_echo.md

 [mcu-r5f0-0]     39.345675s : [IPC NOTIFY ECHO] Remote core has echoed all messages !!!

 \endcode

+\elseif SOC_AM62X
+- After this the following message will appear on the WAKEUP UART.
+\code
+[IPC NOTIFY ECHO] Message exchange started by main core !!!
+[IPC NOTIFY ECHO] All echoed messages received by main core from 2 remote cores !!!
+[IPC NOTIFY ECHO] Messages sent to each core = 1000000 [IPC NOTIFY ECHO] Number of remote cores = 2
+All tests have passed!!

+\endcode

 \else
 \code
 [IPC NOTIFY ECHO] Message exchange started by main core !!!